 Going Green Pays for Itself

 Regardless of one's thoughts on climate change and environmental science, it can be agreed there is logical reasoning behind efficiency in general.
 It's just plain good sense to be less wasteful in a world of ever increasing demands on our resources and inhabitable space.
-Being friendly to the earth is also friendlier to our finances.
-And our customers are on board!
+Plus, being friendly to the earth is also friendlier to our finances.

 Our Green Policy attracts conscientious customers from around the world.
 It feels good to make a living in a way which is also helping other people realize their personal "green" lifestyles, both environmentally and financially.
 I have countless personal examples of this principle in action and how it has been a major factor in the betterment of my family's life.
 I only hope these efforts can be a motivation and inspiration to you and your family.

 Thank you for shopping with Fiddleheads Violin Studio!